Paul Henry (broadcaster): New Zealand

-In 2025, Henry was announced to be the host for the New Zealand version of the television show The Chase.

-Australia
+Move to Australia

 In February 2012, Henry relocated to Sydney, Australia to co-host Network Ten's morning show Breakfast.
 The show debuted on 23 February 2012 to low ratings.
 As in New Zealand, Henry's on-air comments caused controversy: in May 2012 he suggested asylum seekers could stay in people's linen cupboards, and implied they were "dirty".

 Due to low ratings, Henry's Breakfast was cancelled on 30 November 2012 after less than one year on air.
 During the show's broadcast period, one of Henry's co-hosts and the show's executive producer quit, prompting speculation about whether the departures were due to tension with Henry.
 A newspaper reported other staff at the network resented Henry, claiming many wouldn't look at him when he walked in the room, and were planning to boycott the Christmas party.
 Both Henry and the low ratings of the show were continually lampooned by the comedy show The Hamster Wheel.

 Return to New Zealand and semi-retirement

 Henry returned to New Zealand after Breakfasts cancellation.
 While in Australia, Henry maintained work in New Zealand media as an Australian correspondent for Radio Live and as the host of Would I Lie to You? on TV3.
+In 2013, Henry released another book, Outraged, also a bestseller.

 In late 2013 it was revealed that from 2014 Paul Henry would be hosting a late night current affairs show called The Paul Henry Show, which would replace the long-running Nightline.
 The Paul Henry Show lasted one year; in early October 2014 Henry was announced as the presenter for Mediaworks' new breakfast show to air simultaneously on TV3 and Radio Live.
 This new venture, entitled Paul Henry, replaces both TV3's Firstline and Marcus Lush's morning segment on Radio Live.
 In 2016, Henry departed Mediaworks and announced he would be entering a period of "semi-retirement", splitting his time between New Zealand and the United States, and producing wine.

 Following the effects of the coronavirus pandemic in New Zealand, MediaWorks announced a new show hosted by Henry titled Rebuilding Paradise with Paul Henry.
 The show ran over four weeks in April 2020 and featured live interviews in regards to the country's response to COVID-19.
 This is the first project Henry has taken part in since the announcement of this period of "semi-retirement".

+In late 2020, Henry released his third bestseller, titled I'm in a United State.